 - The length of marriage

 - The age of the ex-spouse

 To qualify on your record, your ex-spouse must: have been married to you for at least a year, be 62 years of age, be unmarried, and be eligible for a benefit on your record equal or higher than that on his or her own Social Security record.

-However, there are certain important nuances.
-If your ex-spouse is eligible for retirement benefits on his or her own record, the Social Security Administration (SSA) will pay that amount first.
+- However, there are certain important nuances that should be considered.
+For example, if your ex-spouse is eligible for retirement benefits on his or her own record, the Social Security Administration (SSA) will pay that amount first.

-This decision delays receiving his or her own retirement benefit until later.
+- This decision delays receiving his or her own retirement benefit until later.
 If your ex-spouse was born on or after January 2, 1954, the option no longer exists.
 At this point, a filing for one benefit is essentially a filing for all spousal or retirement benefits.
-In general, the benefits amount your divorced spouse receives does not affect the benefits amount you or your current spouse receive.
+In general, the amount of the benefits your divorced spouse receives does not affect the amount of the benefits you or your current spouses receive.

 If your ex-spouse works continuously during the receiving of benefits, he or she is subject to the same earnings limits as are you.
 You can also claim 50% of your ex’s benefits after you reach full retirement age.
 When you turn 70 years old, you can go back to your own increased, improved benefits.